kaiwk/leetcode.el/README.md

 # Configuration

-You need to set your LeetCode account and password:
+You can set your LeetCode account and password:

 ```elisp
 (setq leetcode-account "your-account")